Mary Ann McCracken: On women's equality

-Of separate female societies or clubs within the republican movement (with which in Belfast the names of Martha McTier. and Jane Greg have been linked) she was skeptical.
+Of separate female societies or clubs within the republican movement (with which in Belfast the names of Martha McTier. and Jane Greg have been linked) she was sceptical.
 No women, she believed, with "rational ideas of liberty and equality for themselves" could consent to a separate organisation.
 Keeping women separate could have but one purpose: to keep them "in the dark" and make "tools of them".

-"Is it not almost time", she asked her brother, "for the clouds of error and prejudice to disperse and that the female part of Creation as well as the male should throw off the fetter with which they have so long been bound ...?"
-Might it not be "reserved for the Irish nation to strike out something new and to shew an example of candour, generosity, and justice superior to that of any that have gone before".

-Although a prominent loyalist critic, the Rev. William Bruce, argued that complete equality for women was a logical implication of their "theory of human rights", the United Irish societies avoided pronouncing on the rights of women.
+She asked her brother:Is it not almost time for the clouds of error and prejudice to disperse and that the female part of Creation as well as the male should throw off the fetter with which they have so long been bound ...?"
+Might it not be "reserved for the Irish nation to strike out something new and to shew an example of candour, generosity, and justice superior to that of any that have gone before.Although a prominent loyalist critic, the Rev. William Bruce, argued that complete equality for women was a logical implication of their "theory of human rights", the United Irish societies avoided pronouncing on the rights of women.
 Their press did, nonetheless, appeal to women "as members of a critically-debating public", and in laying out the commitment to universal male franchise, William Drennan allowed that until women exercise the same rights as men, "neither women nor reason should have their full and proper influence in the world".

 There is no indication from her correspondence that McCracken later read the more radical programme for women's equality circulating in Ireland from the late 1820s.
 Published under the name of the William Thompson, but declared by him to be a "joint property" with the Irish writer Anna Wheeler, the Appeal of One-Half the Human Race, Women, against the Pretensions of the Other Half, Men, to retain them in Political and Thence Civil and Domestic Slavery (1825) called for absolute equality between the sexes based on "labour by mutual cooperation" and the collective education and upbringing of children.
 McCracken had found the Essays of Wollstonecraft's husband, William Godwin, on education and manners "less eccentric and more consistent with common sense" than the anarchism of his more widely-read Enquiry Concerning Political Justice.
 The more measured democratic spirit of McCracken's orthodox Presbyterianism did not lend itself to utopian speculation.